-The HSE Pipeline Regulations are enacted under the Health and Safety at Work Act 2015.
-They require each TSO to appoint a Manager to manage pipeline operations (HSE Pipeline Regulation 5), supervise the health and safety aspects of pipeline operations and ensure that the pipeline only operates when it has a current certificate of fitness.
-The certificate of fitness will be periodically issued by an independent inspection body recognised by WorkSafe (HSE Pipeline Regulation 11(3)).
-The inspection body will review the safety of the pipelines and any equipment necessary for the safe operation of the pipelines (HSE Pipeline Regulation 10(1)(b)).
-The certificate of fitness must be renewed at least every 5 years (HSE Pipeline Regulation 9(2)(b)).
+The HSE Pipeline Regulations are enacted under the Health and Safety at Work Act 2015.17 They require each TSO to appoint a Manager to manage pipeline operations (HSE Pipeline Regulations reg5), supervise the health and safety aspects of pipeline operations and ensure that the pipeline only operates when it has a current certificate of fitness.
+The certificate of fitness will be periodically issued by an independent inspection body recognised by WorkSafe (HSE Pipeline Regulations reg11(3)).
+The inspection body will review the safety of the pipelines and any equipment necessary for the safe operation of the pipelines (HSE Pipeline Regulations reg10(1)(ab)) and issue a certificate of fitness (HSE Pipeline Regulations reg10(1)(ab)) and issue a certificate of fitness (HSE Pipeline Regulations reg10(1)(b)).
+The certificate of fitness must be renewed at least every 5 years (HSE Pipeline Regulations reg9(2)(b)).